Advocating use of local languages in the education system

 Published on Legit.ng on 10th October 2019

-Skills Outside School Foundation (SOSF) is partnering with the United Nations Children’s Emergency Fund (UNICEF), Department for International Development (DFID) and Plan International to deploy life and leadership skills training to female primary school pupils in the Federal Capital Territory and Kano State during the Girls for Girls Conference, running from 7th-11th October, 2019.
+Skills Outside School Foundation (SOSF) is partnering with the United Nations Children’s Emergency Fund (UNICEF) to deploy life and leadership skills training to primary and secondary school girls in the Federal Capital Territory and Kano State during the Girls for Girls Conference, running from 7th-11th October, 2019.

 This collaboration is in commemoration of the International Day of the Girl as this year’s theme is, “Girl Force: Unscripted and unstoppable’.